colinjlacy/golang-http-profiler/README.md

 ## What it does:

-- Sets up an eBPF profiler to listen for HTTP events and logs the origin PID, to IP and port, from IPand port, method, data, response code, etc.
+- Sets up an eBPF profiler to listen for HTTP events and logs the origin PID, to IP and port, from IP and port, method, data, response code, etc.
+- Classifies non-HTTP connections (databases, caches, message buses) using port-based heuristics and protocol fingerprinting
 - For each PID found, pulls the environment variables assigned to the process
 - Writes the output of each to an output file